Not linking PAN with Aadhaar by March 31 to attract penalty

-The Central Board of Direct Taxes (CBDT) has come up with a new rule that imposes a fee for delayed intimation of Aadhaar to the Income Tax department through linkage with permanent account number (PAN) beyond the deadline of March 31.
+The Central Board of Direct Taxes (CBDT) has come up with a new rule imposing a fee for delayed intimation of Aadhaar to the Income Tax department through linkage with permanent account number (PAN) beyond the March 31 deadline.

 The rules have also been amended to make PAN inoperative after March 31 for non-intimation of Aadhaar.
 Also rules have been amended to re-operationalise PAN on payment of fee.